-HONR 1002 Honors Service to Leadership (1).
-This course is designed as an orientation class for UHP freshmen as well as an opportunity for professional/personal development.
-Students are exposed to corporate and business professionals who conduct modules on all aspects of professional growth.
-Students also prepare and present a professional portfolio.
+HONR 1002 Honors Orientation (1).
+This course is designed as an orientation class for Honors College freshmen as well as an opportunity for professional/personal development.
+Students are given an orientation on what it means to be an Honors student at Tennessee State University.
+Students are also taught modules to enhance their academic and professional growth while introducing them to basic research and leadership skill development.